Hammarn/1MB335/Lab8.md

 ### Step 3: Reflect on your results

-By now you have assembled a dataset to answer the question from Session 6; you found *cytB* sequences and entire mitochondrial genomes for all species in the dataset; you aligned the species; you perform a Maximum Likelihood analysis with IQTree and looked at some aspects of it, for example the model chosen; and you obtained a visual representation of your rooted trees.
+By now you have assembled a dataset to answer the question from Session 6; you collected *cytB* sequences and entire mitochondrial genomes for all species in the dataset; you aligned the species; you perform a Maximum Likelihood analysis with IQTree and looked at some aspects of it, for example the model chosen; and you obtained a visual representation of your rooted trees.

 Now it is time to reflect on all that you have done and to answer your phylogenetic question.
 The preferred method for that is to do it orally during Session 8.
 If for some reason this is not feasible, you will have to do it in a written form (details for the format are below).